cs1302uga/cs1302-tutorials/javadoc/javadoc.md

 is usually referred to as **API documentation**, and it should be written to provide enough detail so that others can use the code being documented without seeing the implementation of the code itself.
 In other words, API documentation usually describes *what* a piece of code does and not *how* it does what it does (i.e., unless absolutely needed to explain the "what").
-Most students should be familar with the API documentation for the [`String`](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html) and [`Scanner`](https://docs.oracle.com/javase/8/docs/api/java/util/Scanner.html) classes provided by Java.
+As an example, most students are familar with the API documentation for the [`String`](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html) and [`Scanner`](https://docs.oracle.com/javase/8/docs/api/java/util/Scanner.html) classes provided by Java.